root-project/root/README/ReleaseNotes/v634/index.md

 std::cout << stringVal << std::endl;

 // Now, with TPython::Exec().
 You can set `_anyresult` to whatever std::any you want.
-// It will be swapped into the return variabe in the end.
+// It will be swapped into the return variable in the end.

 std::any result;
 TPython::Exec("_anyresult = ROOT.std.make_any['std::string']('done')", &result);